 Changes and Revisions

-- There are no changes to the exam specifcations this year.
+- There are no changes to the examination specifications this year.

-The Table of Specifications and Description of Examination (PDF) show teachers and students how the English 12 curriculum will be tested on provincial examinations.
+- The Table of Specifications and Description of Examination (PDF) show teachers and students how the Communications 12 curriculum will be tested on provincial examinations.

 - The Provincial examination represents 40% of the student's final letter grade and the classroom mark represents 60%.

-Curriculum Connections (PDF) links to the prescribed learning outcomes for English 12
+- Curriculum Connections links to the prescribed learning outcomes for Communications 12.